 Course Number Course Title Credits Qtr.
 Completed Comments / Substitution

 5

 5

 0-5

-Subtotal 10-15 Total Credits Required 93
+• Subtotal 10-15

-The Associate in Science degree does NOT guarantee that the student has met the general education requirements at the transfer baccalaureate institution.
+The Associate in Science Transfer (AS-T1) degree does NOT guarantee that the student has met the general education requirements at the transfer baccalaureate institution.

-- · Required minimum 90 credits.

-- Required minimum cumulative GPA 2.0.

-- Minimum grade per course 1.0.

-- At least one-third of the college-level, degree applicable credits must be taken at CBC.

-- Depending on your major, some course choices may be more appropriate than others.
-Consult with your counselor, completion coach or faculty advisor.
+- Required minimum 90 credits. - Required minimum cumulative college-level GPA of 2.0. - Minimum grade per course 1.0. - At least one-third of the college-level, degree applicable credits must be taken at CBC. - Depending on your major, some course choices may be more appropriate than others.
+Consult with your counselor, completion coach or faculty advisor. - A student may not use equivalent cross-listed courses for the same graduation requirement.
+Refer to the Cross-Listed Courses section of the catalog for more information, and consult with your counselor, completion coach, or faculty advisor.